sjbrown/misc_work/genesis/rules.md

    vote affirmatively to do so.
  * Any member can add their own COIN to buying an activity in Studio phase

 To go into the studio, the band must spend COIN equal to 10×CLOUT.
+They must reach this decision by consensus.
+If consensus cannot be reached the band [breaks up](#breaking-up-the-band).

 A single studio phase can be used to write one song or record one song.
 It cannot be used for multiple.